renovatebot/renovate/lib/modules/platform/codecommit/index.md

       - npm install -g renovate
       - renovate
 ```

 ### Note:

-In order to reduce renovate BuildProject time and avoid `npm install`.
+In order to reduce Renovate BuildProject time and avoid `npm install`.

-It is recommended to install renovate on the BuildProject renovate job repository.
+We recommend you install Renovate on the BuildProject Renovate job repository.

 You can add `config.js` global config to the repository.

-You can add the BuildProject repository to the `RENOVATE_REPOSITORIES` and get updates on new renovate versions.
+You can add the BuildProject repository to the `RENOVATE_REPOSITORIES` variable and get updates on new Renovate versions.